Review of GoTalk mobile phone plans

 GoTalk $40 plan compared

 Jumping up $10 will see GoTalk doubling up the data inclusions to 4GB, which is an enticing prospect if you’re the type of person who’s always on the go and needing to stay connected.
 Unfortunately GoTalk falls behind here again, as they are trumped in the data inclusions by quite a margin.
 Again, GoTalk falls a fair bit behind the market leaders; these days you can expect around 15GB for 40 big ones, and even more if you dig a little deeper.

 Are GoTalk prepaid mobile plans good value?

 GoTalk is quite a unique telco in the sense they offer a broad range of internationally-inclined.
 What does this mean?
 Well, they simply offer great rates to international numbers.
 Where other providers charge an arm and leg for making a call to your sister taking a gap year in Europe, GoTalk provides a way to call her without sending you broke in the process.
 In this instance, GoTalk is a winner here with its cheap international call and text rates.
 How about their unlimited plans?

-The Aussie unlimited plans are cheap, no fuss plans that include a decent amount of data.
+The Aussie unlimited plans are cheap, no fuss plans that on the surface include an OK amount of data.
 However, they lose out frequently to other low-cost carriers who offer more data for less.
 Overall, GoTalk’s plans are easy and convenient, but with a little more work you can find a telco that offers supremely better value.